AnjulGupta12/DSA/README.md

 2. Max Profit
 3. Maximum Consecutive One
 4. Find the duplicate number
-5. Finding the darkness
+5. Plus one
-6. Rotate array by n elements
+6. Product of Array except self
-7. Plus one
+7. Finding the darkness
-8. Product of Array except self
+8. Rotate array by n elementsy